 - Ethnicity and other relevant demographics:

-- Subject who consumed more red meat tended to be married, more likely of non-Hispanic white ethnicity, more likely a current smoker, have a higher body mass index and have a higher daily intake of energy, total fat and saturated fat
+- Subject who consumed more red meat tended to be married, more likely of non-Hispanic white ethnicity, more likely a current smoker, have a higher BMI and have a higher daily intake of energy, total fat and saturated fat

 - They tended to have lower education and physical activity levels and lower fruit, vegetable, fiber and vitamin supplement use.